xmzt/crpy/lexr/README.md

 **(\@ arg arg...)**

-Like python 'exec'.
+Like Python 'exec'.
 The arguments following \@ are evaulated compile-time, the result is ignored, no node is generated, chain processing continues.

 **(= dst ... src)**